Pumpkin is a favorite autumn ingredient. But is it healthy?

 Eating foods rich in beta-carotene, such as pumpkin, may help lower your risk of metabolic syndrome (10).

-Metabolic syndrome is the cluster of factors that raise your risk for heart disease and diabetes.
+Metabolic syndrome is a cluster of symptoms associated with abdominal obesity.
+These include high blood pressure, poor blood sugar control and elevated triglyceride levels — factors that raise your risk of heart disease and diabetes.

 Bottom Line: Most of the health benefits of pumpkin relate to its micronutrients, including beta-carotene and vitamin A.

 Ways to Eat Pumpkin